 2. Look beyond a cold reference check

 While references are a great hiring tool, there’s no harm in looking up the candidate on social media platforms, such as LinkedIn.
 Before you hire them, this is your chance to look for red flags.
-One such emerging concept is social recruitment, the process of recruiting applicants through social media platforms like LinkedIn, Facebook, and Twitter, and other means like online forums and job boards.
+One such emerging concept is social recruitment, the process of recruiting applicants through social media platforms like LinkedIn, Facebook, and Twitter, and other means like online forums, text recruiting and job boards.

 Some of the best sources of hires come from an automated referral management system.
 The power of Al and automation allows the algorithms to understand, analyze, and parse any resume format.
 This saves both time and effort required to parse what could be an enormous heap of resumes and applications.